 Multiplexes offer a new type of ground-oriented housing as a similar but more affordable and sustainable option to single-detached homes.

-Multiplex areas will also include small-scale mixed-use buildings to provide more job space, local-serving shops and services.
+Multiplex areas will also include small-scale mixeduse buildings to provide more job space, and localserving shops and services.
 Enabling new housing options and uses in these areas will help improve housing choice and build a more equitable and resilient city.